Vicky Sunohara: Coaching and leadership

 Sunohara is credited with helping to expand the popularity of women's ice hockey, having trained and mentored many young girls in the sport.
 Along with instructing at several hockey camps and clinics, she served as an assistant hockey coach at the Canadian women's national under-18 and under-19 team evaluation camps.
 In 2022, Sunohara was an assistant coach on Canada’s under-18 women’s ice hockey team, which won gold at the world championships.
 For two years, she was the Director of Women's Hockey at The Hill Academy in Vaughan, Ontario.

 In 2011, Sunohara was named head coach of the University of Toronto Varsity Blues women's ice hockey team.

 In 2020, Sunohara guided University of Toronto to winning the Ontario University Athletics women’s ice hockey title.
 U Sports, the governing body of university sport in Canada, named Sunohara the 2019–20 National Women's Ice Hockey Coach of the Year.
 Ontario University Athletics also named her the 2019–20 Women's Ice Hockey Coach of the Year, in addition to the Female Coach of the Year across all sports.
 Sunohara repeated as the U Sports Women’s Ice Hockey Coach of the Year in the 2021-22 season.

 In 2022, The Hockey News ranked Sunohara as having the strongest qualifications to break the gender barrier and become the first female head coach in the National Hockey League.

-Sunohara's coaching philosophy goes beyond teaching skills and she has described coaching as "more than just teaching a wrist shot or slap shot."
-She believes in instilling "Olympic values," like integrity, accountability, and commitment and endeavors to mold her team members into not just better players but better people.
+Sunohara's has described coaching as "more than just teaching a wrist shot or slap shot."
+She believes in instilling "Olympic values," like integrity, accountability, commitment and endeavors to mold her team members into better players and better people.